 - Radishes / Cucumbers / Lettuce - Prep as directed.

 - Peas - Defrost peas in the microwave or by running them under warm water.

 - Assemble salads by creating a bed of lettuce.
-Top with radishes, cucumbers, peas, and walnuts.
+Top with radishes, cucumbers, peas, and croutons.
 Top each salad with a salmon cake.
-Finish with vinaigrette at the table.
+Finish with dressing at the table.
 Enjoy!

 Delicious!
 Lots of prep...may buy the dressing next time to save time.1 Helpful

 It all tasted good enough but I did not have success with the salmon cakes.
 Maybe because I used canned salmon?
 The cakes would not form and completely fell apart in the pan.
 I ended up just cooking in the pan without any form to them - mushy.
 I poured the salmon crumble over the salad and it did taste okay.0 Helpful

 The salmon cakes were delicious.
 Loved this!0 Helpful

 I made it with canned tuna, and it was delicious!0 Helpful